Department of Computer Science and Engineering,

 Bethlehem, PA 18015

-Important: The CSE department has moved to Mountaintop Building C. All of my office hours will be held on the Mountaintop Campus.
+Important: The CSE department moved to Mountaintop Building C in January 2018.
+Except where noted, all of my office hours will be held on the Mountaintop Campus.
 Here's information about the new location.

 Phone: (610) 758-6533

 Here are the courses I am currently teaching or have taught recently.

 For a complete list of the courses I have taught,